A new kind of art school

 Plymouth College of Art is an independent university-sector art school run by artists and designers for artists and designers, widely regarded as a dynamic catalyst for creative learning and social justice.

+The world needs creatives now more than ever.
 Our proposition is that making is as important as reading and writing, as science and maths, and that the purpose of learning is inseparable from that of living your life.
 This is a place for making things, for making things happen, and for making a difference.

 Social justice, through community impact and social mobility, and creative learning, through pedagogical innovation, are part of our DNA and at the heart of everything that we do.